Which Supplements are Best for Supporting the Immune System?

 - We explore the evidence for an additional five micronutrients in supporting immune function – ashwagandha, cinnamon extract, selenium, n-acetyl cysteine, garlic, spirulina and bee pollen.

 While obesity is established as being both immunosuppressive and inflammatory, there has been less attention paid to those who are merely above their optimal level of bodyfat.
-However, given diseases such as diabetes (another risk factor for Covid-19) do not just occur overnight, but instead show a steady progression in time, we explore the potential for insulin resistance, which increases in severity with greater levels of bodyfat, being a potential underlying health condition that makes you more liable to suffer serious complications from Covid-19.
+However, given diseases such as diabetes (another risk factor for contracting multiple illnesses) do not just occur overnight, but instead show a steady progression in time, we explore the potential for insulin resistance, which increases in severity with greater levels of bodyfat, being a potential underlying health condition that makes you more liable to suffer serious complications from other illnesses.

 A number of glucose disposal agents have shown tremendous evidence both for managing excess bodyweight and displaying antimicrobial benefits including strong antiviral properties.
 This is unlikely to be a coincidence but instead suggestive of the fact that there exists a sliding scale with those who are lean at one end, while those who are obese are at the other end.
 In between those two extremes, will be those who struggle with impaired insulin sensitivity but who are not technically obese – such individuals should prioritise both optimising their insulin sensitivity and losing excess bodyfat.